k21971/CrecelleHack/doc/variantfixes.md

     Sunsword cannot be a mace.
   - The brands are always the same type.

-## Armor

-### MC
-- MC: Chance of cancelling a special effect.
-  - Every piece of armor adds some amount of magic cancellation.
-  - Maxes out at 90%.
-  - Each point of enchantment reduces the MC of that piece of equipment by 1%.

-## GUI
-- MC is displayed on the status line as a percentage.

-## Weapons
+## Commands

-### Finesse Weapons
-- Some weapons are "finesse weapons."
-To-hit bonuses with finesse weapons are determined based on strength or dexterity, whichever is higher.
-- Some weapons have a speed bonus or a speed penalty.
-  - Generally, orc weapons are faster, elven weapons deal more damage, and dwarvish weapons deal more damage but are slower.
+### \#trip: Trip a monster.
+- Tripping traditionally uses one's lower body, but polearms, whips, and flails can be used to trip as well.
+- Being tripped puts one into a downed state.
+Until one moves to a different location, AC and to-hit are reduced.
+- Select monsters or monsters wielding tripping weapons will sometimes attempt to trip the player.

+### \#taunt: Taunt nearby monsters.
+- Wastes a few turns and wakes up nearby monsters.
+- A custom taunt can be defined in the options file.
+Custom taunts are prepended by the word "You" when used in game.

-### To-Hit Changes
+### \#twoweapon
-- As in dNetHack, d(1, Luck) is added to your to-hit instead of Luck.
-- New To-Hit bonuses:
-  Restricted: -2
-  Unskilled: 0
-  Basic: +1
-  Skilled: +2
-  Expert +3
-- New Damage bonuses:
-  Restricted: -2
-  Unskilled: 0
-  Basic: +1
-  Skilled: +2
-  Expert: +3
+- can be used to attack with both ends of a double-headed weapon, such as a quarterstaff, two-bladed sword, or dual axe.

 ## Floor Coating System
 - Floors can be coated with various substances, such as potions, grass, blood, and more.
-All of these coatings can be interacted with in various ways, to various effects.
+- All of these coatings can be interacted with in various ways, to various effects.
 Have fun!

-# Roles and Races

-### General
-- Roles are not restricted by race, with the exception of tourists (always human).

-### Knights
-- Knights receive a different mount depending on race.
-  Orcs: Warg
-  Elves: Jaguar
+## GUI
+- MC is displayed on the status line as a percentage.

 ## Monsters